riverrun/bcrypt_elixir/README.md

 This library can be used on its own, or it can be used together with [Comeonin](https://hexdocs.pm/comeonin/api-reference.html), which provides a higher-level api.

-## Async tests issue

-Some developers have reported problems when running tests using `async: true` with version 1.0 of bcrypt_elixir.
-See this [issue](https://github.com/riverrun/bcrypt_elixir/issues/10) for more details.

 ## Installation